Workflow Picks

 Pros

-• CMS is powerful for structured content
+• Powerful CMS for dynamic content

 Cons